-Google AdWords search advertising can be one of the best investments for your business for 2 very good reasons:
+Google Ads search advertising can be one of the best investments for your business for 2 very good reasons:

-So it’s no wonder why businesses flock to Google AdWords to see if they can make it work.
-But unfortunately, too many businesses end up LOSING money because they go about advertising with AdWords all wrong.
+So it’s no wonder why businesses flock to Google Ads to see if they can make it work.
+But unfortunately, too many businesses end up LOSING money because they go about advertising with Google all wrong.

 And part of it is Google’s fault…

-You see, one the best things about AdWords is you can get started in a matter of minutes.
-Google has made it so brain dead simple to get started that all you need to do is click a few buttons, enter your credit card info, and voilà!
-Your ads will start to show to your prospects and hopefully you’ll get qualified traffic.
+You see, one of the best things about Google Ads is you can get started in a matter of minutes.
+Google has made it so brain-dead simple to get started that all you need to do is click a few buttons, enter your credit card info, and voilà!
+Your ads will start to show to your prospects and hopefully, you’ll get qualified traffic.

-So AdWords is one of the fastest ways to start generating new customers for your business.
+So Google Ads is one of the fastest ways to start generating new customers for your business.
 However, that is precisely the reason why so many businesses lose money!
-Unfortunately Google’s default settings almost guarantee you’ll spend MORE money than you need to because that’s what Google wants.
-Google is in business to make money from advertisers so of course it’s in their best interest to encourage businesses to spend more.
+Unfortunately, Google’s default settings almost guarantee you’ll spend MORE money than you need to because that’s what Google wants.
+Google is in business to make money from advertisers so of course, it’s in their best interest to encourage businesses to spend more.

 So that’s the first reason.
-Many businesses lose money with AdWords simply because they don’t realize some of the default settings (like advertising in both the Search and Display network in the same campaign) almost guarantee you’ll lose money.
+Many businesses lose money with Google Ads simply because they don’t realize some of the default settings (like advertising in both the Search and Display network in the same campaign) almost guarantee you’ll lose money.

-The second reason is because many businesses don’t fully understand how successful AdWords campaigns really work.
-A lot of people think AdWords success is all about quality scores, bidding tips and tricks, and automation tools.
-But success with AdWords really comes down to advertising fundamentals and best practices.
+The second reason is that many businesses don’t fully understand how successful Google Ads campaigns really work.
+A lot of people think that having success with Google Ads is all about quality scores, bidding tips and tricks, and automation tools.
+But success with Google Ads really comes down to advertising fundamentals and best practices.

-I’ve audited countless Google AdWords accounts where businesses were wasting hundreds and even thousands of dollars because they weren’t following direct response advertising best practices.
-And usually it’s not specific to AdWords… it’s much more basic than that.
+I’ve audited countless Google Ads accounts where businesses were wasting hundreds and even thousands of dollars because they weren’t following direct-response advertising best practices.
+And usually, it’s not specific to Google Ads… it’s much more basic than that.

 By far the #1 mistake I see over and over again is when businesses send their advertising traffic to their homepage.
 One of the most basic principles of advertising is to precisely match your message to your market/prospect.
 Your homepage explains everything you do and addresses every single type of prospect that may visit your website.
 So by nature, your homepage will never perfectly match your prospect who just typed in a very specific question into Google.

-- Are you sending traffic from your ads to a laser targeted landing page or are you using your homepage?
-Per advertising best practices, you never want to use your homepage.
+Are you sending traffic from your ads to a laser-targeted landing page or are you using your homepage?
+Again, per advertising best practices, you never want to use your homepage.
 Make sure you precisely match your message to your market.

-And finally, the fourth reason why most businesses lose money with AdWords is because they do not track leads and sales from their campaigns.
-I am always shocked when customers tell me they have no way to measure the effectiveness of their AdWords campaigns.
+And finally, the fourth reason why most businesses lose money with Google Ads is that they do not track leads and sales from their campaigns.
+I am always shocked when customers tell me they have no way to measure the effectiveness of their Google Ads campaigns.
 Or they are measuring the wrong numbers!

-For example, a private client I worked with a year ago was only focused on the cost of his ad campaign and he had no way to measure the revenue.
+For example, a private consulting client I worked with a year ago was only focused on the cost of his ad campaign and he had no way to measure the revenue.
 Each keyword was judged solely by the cost.
-He would pause high cost keywords and only focus on low cost keywords despite the fact he had no idea which keywords were driving sales!
+He would pause high-cost keywords and only focus on low-cost keywords despite the fact he had no idea which keywords were driving sales!